JKirchartz/jkirchartz.github.com/_drafts/in_defense_of_javascript.md

 that person's preferred language.
 Javascript does do some [really weird stuff][1],

- everyone is a Comp-Sci major, not everyone wants to be a polyglot programmer to paraphase Bill Gates, "One programming language should be enough for anyone" - I mean, THAT's why node.js is so popular, right?
+Not everyone is a Computer Science major, and not everyone wants to be a polyglot programmer - even some comp-sci majors!
+To paraphase Bill Gates, "One programming language should be enough for anyone" - I mean, THAT's why node.js is so popular, right?
 You can run your JS in the browser OR server - one language to rule them all!